rage/programming-23/data/part-10/3-oo-programming-techniques.md

 </sample-output>

 As stated above, it is up to the programmer to determine the criteria by which it is decided which is greater and which is lesser.
-We could, for instance, decide that the order should be alphabetical by name instead.
-This would mean that orange would now be "greater than" apple, as "orange" comes alphabetically last.
+We could, for instance, decide that the order should not be based on price, but be alphabetical by name instead.
+This would mean that `orange` would now be "greater than" `apple`, as "orange" comes alphabetically last.

 ```python
 class Product: